Someone Else's Life

 Fish and chips on a pier looking over a restless grey sea, someone’s arm comfortingly solid against his.

-Brass band music playing in a Christmas market in a European city.
+Brass band music playing at a Christmas market in a European city.

-Running in a rising field under a setting sun.
+Running in a rising field beneath a setting sun.

-The trickle became a flood, washing away the anchors of his past, disassociating himself from his own life and making the distinction between himself and the person inside him seem artificial and nonsensical.
+The trickle became a flood, washing away his own memories – the anchors of his past – disassociating him from his own life and making the distinction between himself and the person within him seem absurd.

 Who was he now?